ipveka/Forecaster/README.md

 ### 📈 **Example**

 Following the use case for HP Supply Chain Optimization challenge at HackUPC 2023, this project contains end to end notebook example (*runner*) using the data provided for the competition.
-The goal of this competition is to forecast the optimal inventory level that HP should have for multiple products on a weekly basis.
-To do this, the goal is to predict the inventory for the next 13 weeks for each of the 100 products.
+The goal of this competition is to forecast the inventory level that HP will have for multiple products on a weekly basis.

 ## Files